olpeh/olpeh.github.io/_posts/2021-02-02-conventions-dont-matter.md

 ## Don't Blindly Copy Best Practises

 There are a lot of examples of long form best practices and conventions written up, which you can check out and adopt in your team as it suits your team.
 Something that works for others, may not work in your cause though.
-It is always best to agree on the conventions that work for your team and project.
+It is always best to discuss together and agree on the conventions that work for your team and project.
 However, I would argue that the conventions themselves are unimportant.
 The only thing that matters is that everyone is following the same conventions and doing so consistently.
 Over time, the code base should remain somewhat uniform to the extent it is possible.

 You may think that is a bad idea, and stops innovation and adopting new trends and technologies.
 I dare to disagree.
 New conventions can be agreed on, and when a new convention is agreed on, it should be used in the codebase from that day on.
 Either by refactoring the whole code base to follow the new convention, which should be doable if the previous convention was followed carefully, or by using tools such as [phenomnomnominal/betterer](https://github.com/phenomnomnominal/betterer){:target="\_blank"}{:rel="noopener noreferrer"} to incrementally adopt a new convention, and stop anyone from adding new code that does not follow the newly agreed convention.
-It is equally important to document the agreed conventions and keep the documentation up-to-date over time.
+It is equally important to document the agreed conventions and keep the documentation up-to-date over time in addition to making sure everyone on the team hears about and understands the agreed conventions.

 ## Conventions Should Not Be Carved in Stone